jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_views_part2/readme.md

 * If we don't set an `el` property, we create a ghost `el` that lives in Javascript until we manually attached it to the DOM.

 **NOTE** This **does not** replace the `$el` property we use to build the DOM representation of our collection.

+What is the difference between el and $el?

 ## renderOne